idef1x/dokuwiki/README.md

 # dokuwiki
-Dokuwiki WiKi Docker image based on Ubuntu
+Dokuwiki WiKi Docker image based on alpine and nginx

 - in case of persistent storage: please mount it at /data in the container.
 See example startup.